 Ariel Bension Sephardic Manuscripts

 Rediscovered by scholars in the late 1960s, the Ariel Bension collection is among the most significant collections of Sephardic writings worldwide.
 This collection is comprised of works in the Sephardic Jewish tradition, primarily but not exclusively practiced by the descendants of those expelled from Spain under the Alhambra Decree of 1492.
 It is composed of works in Hebrew and Ladino (Judaeo-Spanish) dated from the twelfth to the nineteenth century, and showcases three major variants of Sephardic script.
 The most common of these is known as Solitreo (or Sephardic Cursive), used for everyday correspondence, notes, and other such day-to-day writings.
 Sephardic Square script is reserved for very formal ritual works, such as Torah scrolls, Biblical texts, and prayer books.
 Mashait script serves as an intermediary between the very informal Cursive and the very formal Sephardic Square scripts, and is used for philosophic and juridical works, and writings pertaining to Halakhic law.
 The collection was originally compiled by, and named for, Dr Ariel Bension (pronounced Ben-zai-on), a noted early twentieth-century scholar of Semitic languages.
 Following his sudden death in 1932, the collection came to Canada with his widow, and would change hands several times before it was acquired by University of Alberta Library in 1973.
-The print finding aid for the collection (Z 6605 H4 B48 1979) is available in Bruce Peel Special Collections, and contains an extensive history of Dr Bension’s life and education written by Edmonton area Orthodox Rabbi Saul I. Aranov.
+The finding aid for the collection—available online or in print at Bruce Peel Special Collections (Z 6605 H4 B48 1979)—contains an extensive history of Dr Bension’s life and education written by Edmonton area Orthodox Rabbi Saul I. Aranov.

-The work of digitizing this collection has begun and we hope to have a link to the digital collection here by the end of 2024.
+The work of digitizing this collection is well underway and we hope to have a link to the digital collection here by the end of 2024.

 Collection Formats: 17th Century, 18th Century, 19th Century, Books, Correspondence, Ephemera, Manuscripts -- click to see other collections with this format